OpenTripPlanner/script/custom-release.py

 info(f'Config branch merged: {config.release_path(branch)}')

-# Merge the old version into the new version.
+# Merge the old version into the next version.
 This only keep a reference to the old version, the

 # resulting git tree of the merge is that of the new branch head, effectively ignoring all changes